Gaetan1098/OS-interrupt-simulator/README.md

 ## Overview
 The interrupt simulator models how a CPU interacts with interrupts, system calls, and I/O events during execution.
 The project includes:
 1. **Interrupt Handling Simulation** - Written in C, it processes trace files that describe a sequence of CPU instructions, system calls, and I/O events.
+It simulates process creation, execution, and memory management, incorporating Process Control Block (PCB) Scheduling and Fixed Partition Memory Allocation.
-2. **Log Analysis** - A Python script analyzes the simulator's execution logs and calculates the CPU, I/O, and overhead ratios, exporting the results to an Excel sheet.
+2. **Log Analysis** - A Python script analyzes the simulator’s execution logs to calculate CPU, I/O, and overhead ratios.
+The results are then exported to an Excel sheet for performance analysis.
-3. **Automation** - Shell scripts compile and run the simulator with different trace files, allowing for easy testing and data generation.
+3. **Automation** - Shell scripts are used to compile and run the simulator with different trace files, facilitating easy testing, simulation, and data generation.
+The simulation also supports dynamic memory management during process execution.

 ## Project Structure